12 Top-Rated Things to Do in Peoria, Illinois

 Peoria has an academic feel thanks to the Bradley University campus west of downtown.
 Peoria also keeps its connection to nature with lovely city parks and open spaces.
-For other cultural interest, the Peoria Civic Center provides a great place to catch a show.
+And the town has several family-friendly ways to spend the day.

 1. Peoria Riverfront Museum